Field Notes: Fall 2020

 This morning Asha and I turn down a narrow trail.

 This trail is in no hurry as it winds its way between trees, around stone walls, through a spruce grove and across a stream, frequently looping back upon itself.

-“A treasure!” my three-year-old friend Cora exclaims.
+“A treasure!” my two-and-a half-year-old friend Cora exclaims.

 She picks up a half-inch hemlock twig and puts her treasure in the small plastic bag her mother had handed me, at Cora’s request, for this very purpose, when Asha and I picked her up to spend time in the woods together.
 Before long, the bag contains many hemlock twigs, several acorns and handfuls of dried leaves.

 To my adult mind, her choices seem random, so I ask, “What makes the twig a treasure?”

 “I’m not sure,” she replies with furrowed brows.

 Fair enough, I think and hear magic and mystery in the word.